 Your accounting team may very well be running around this tax season like chickens with their heads cut off.
 Help them out by listening.
 Follow tip eight by asking what they find easiest and invest in those tools rather than ones they won’t use.

 It’s important to comply with all government regulations, especially at this time of year.
 This task can be overwhelming, so it’s a smart idea to turn to a service provider that has experience helping clients in your industry.
 When considering help, ask the candidate to show you their specific experience.
 What does your MSP do to keep you compliant?

 Following these tech tips will get you on the right track to avoiding serious losses from mistakes and attacks this tax season.

 You may have noticed that many suggestions incorporate outside help, and that’s with good reason.
 Expertise is invaluable.
-Getting your tax security done right the first time is critical for your business.
-Think you might need some help?
-Let the trusted team at Machado Consulting explain how we can help make a plan that works for you.
+Whether you’re a tax preparer or not, getting your tax security done right the first time is critical for your business.
+When you need help with any of the above steps, you should reach out for that outside help.
+Let the trusted team at Machado Consulting explain how we can help make a data protection plan that works for you.
 Reach us here or by phone at (508) 453-4700.